stackevo/spudreq/draft-trammell-spud-req.md

 ## Reliability and Duplication

-As any information provided by SPUD is anyway opportunistic, we assume for know that SPUD does not have to provide reliability and any SPUD mechanism using SPUD information must handle duplication of information.
+As any information provided by SPUD is anyway opportunistic, we assume for now that SPUD does not have to provide reliability and any SPUD mechanism using SPUD information must handle duplication of information.
 However, this decision also depends on the signal type used by SPUD, as further discussed in {{in-band-out-of-band-piggybacked-and-interleaved-signaling}}, and currently assumes that there are no SPUD information that would need to be split over multiple packets.

 # Open questions and discussion